How older workers can overcome age discrimination by making these three changes to their resume

 At what age do you think the Age Discrimination in Employment Act protects you?
-That is, at what age is it illegal for employees to not hire you or fire you purely on the basis of your age?
-60, or may even 50?
+That is, at what age is it illegal for employees to not hire or fire you purely on the basis of your age?
+60, or maybe even 50?

 The answer is 40, and there’s a very good reason for that.
 I just turned 43 and feel as young as ever, even if gray hairs are creeping in.
 But many people still see me as the “older worker,” and the situation is significantly worse if you’re in your fifties or sixties.
 Of course, they won’t say it out loud, but they’ll use terms like “not a cultural fit” because they see your age on your resume and make unqualified, and often false, assumptions.